How to Become a Sports Writer

 This follows naturally from the practice mentioned in step two.
 Once you have done some sports writing, you can start to build your freelance writing portfolio.
 Your portfolio should showcase your talents and highlight some of your best pieces of content.
 Remember, your portfolio doesn’t need to be only composed of paid work.
 Anything you have written while developing your skills can be included.

 If you’re having trouble finding paid work right away, internships and volunteer writing opportunities can give you hands-on experience working alongside professional sports writers.
+These experiences also help you build credibility and secure references in the industry.

 4. Network